Skip to main content

 Gibraltar is famous worldwide for its dramatic rock.
 It is located in a strategic position at the southern end of the Iberian Peninsula.
 It overlooks the Straits of Gibraltar and is linked to Spain by a narrow isthmus.
 Gibraltar is often known as the 'meeting of continents'.

-Gibraltar is a British self-governing oversees territory (colony).
-It has a Governor, Lieutenant-general Ed Davis (Royal Marines officer) Commander of the Order of the British Empire, who is the Queen's representative on the Rock and Commander-in Chief of the British Forces stationed there.
-Britain is responsible for Gibraltar's foreign affairs, defence and the political stability of the colony.
-However, the Rock has its own Chief Minister, Fabian Picardo, plus a House of Parliament and a government, which oversees the day-to-day affairs of the Rock.
+Gibraltar is a British self-governing oversees territory.
+It has a Governor wo acts as a de-facto head of state, Lieutenant General Sir Ben Bathurst Commander of the Order of the British Empire, who is the Queen's representative on the Rock and Commander-in Chief of the British Forces stationed there.
+Britain is responsible for Gibraltar's foreign affairs, defence and the political stability of the territory.
+However, the Rock is an autonomous entity with its own House of Parliament and government, headed by Chief Minister, Fabian Picardo, which oversees the day-to-day affairs of the Rock.

 Gibraltar is so small (about 6 square kilometres) that getting around town - and around The Rock, in general - is a feasible option, if you have the time and energy.